TouhidSwapon/NavigationSample/README.md

 # NavigationExample
-NavigationDrawer And BottomNavigation Using Navigation Component
+NavigationDrawer And BottomNavigation both in one project Using Navigation Component